The 100 (TV series): Plot

 The fifth season picks up six years later, when Earth is left largely uninhabitable except for one green valley, where new enemies arrive.
 Clarke protects her adopted daughter Madi while former survivors return from space and underground, triggering another war.
 The battle ends with the valley destroyed and the group entering cryosleep to find a new home.

 In season six, the group awakens 125 years later on a new planet called Sanctum, ruled by powerful families known as the Primes.
 Clarke fights to stop body-snatching rituals and protect her people from new threats, including a rebel group and a dangerous AI influence.
 The season ends with major losses and the destruction of the Primes' rule.

 In the seventh and final season, the survivors face unrest on Sanctum and clash with a mysterious group called the Disciples, who believe Clarke is key to saving humanity.
 A wormhole network reveals multiple planets and a final "test" that determines the fate of the species.
-Most transcend into a higher consciousness, but Clarke and a few others choose to live out their lives on a reborn Earth.
+All of humanity transcends into a higher consciousness, but when Clarke cannot transcend, her friends choose to return to Earth and live out the rest of their lives with her.